-- The Established Residential 3 (ER-3) Zone is primarily applied along streets that support existing or planned high frequency transit routes, as well as lands that permitted townhouse uses under former planning documents.
-The Zone may also be applied to areas that abut higher density and mixed-use areas.
-The ER-3 Zone permits the largest buildings and range of uses, including townhouses and low-rise buildings containing up to three residential units.
-To encourage the preservation of large character homes, the ER-3 Zone also permits the internal conversion of existing dwellings to a multi-unit dwelling containing a maximum of six dwelling units. - The Established Residential 2 (ER-2) Zone is applied to areas that contain a strong mix of semi-detached and two-unit dwellings, and traditionally permitted two-unit dwellings under former planning documents.
-To retain the character and scale of these existing neighbourhoods, the ER-2 Zone permits a range of low-density housing types containing up to two main dwelling units. - The Established Residential 1 (ER-1) Zone is primarily applied to areas that predominately contain single-unit dwelling and that did not traditionally permit other housing forms under former planning documents.
-To retain the character and scale of these existing neighbourhoods, the ER-1 Zone limits permitted uses to single-unit dwellings. - The Cluster Housing 2 (CH-2) Zone is applied to existing mobile home parks.
-The CH-2 Zone permits mobile home parks and the clustering of other dwelling types containing up to four units per building on the same lot, and may be applied to additional areas through a Land Use By-law amendment process.
+The established Residential 3 (ER-3) Zone is applied broadly throughout the designation due to general walkability and connection to transit, except in areas that have been zoned as ER-2.
+This includes areas that permitted townhouses in former planning documents, as well as areas that were previously limited to single-unit dwellings and two-unit dwellings.
+The ER-3 Zone permits a range of low-rise residential uses, including low-density residential uses, townhouses, low-rise multi-unit dwelling use up to 8 units for new construction depending on a lot size, with more units permitted through internal conversion.
+Built form and design requirements in the ER-3 zone will ensure that townhouse and small multi-unit dwellings will provide additional housing options while respecting the context of existing neighbourhoods.
+(RC-May23/24;E-June13/24)

-The Cluster Housing 1 (CH-1) Zone is applied to limited areas to provide opportunities to cluster a variety of low-rise residential buildings on a single property where the development of a new public street is not practical or needed to support pedestrian connectivity.
+- The Established Residential 2 (ER-2) Zone is applied to areas that are proposed Heritage Conservation District study areas on Map 20, and registered heritage properties in the Established Residential Designation.
+To retain the character and scale of these existing neighbourhoods including the preservation and adaptive reuse of registered heritage properties, the ER-2 Zone permits single-unit and two-unit dwellings for new construction and allows internal conversion to three-unit, four-unit, and multi-unit dwellings.
+(RC-May23/24;E-June13/24) - At the time this Plan was adopted, (RC-May23/24;E-June13/24) the Established Residential 1 (ER-1) Zone is primarily applied to areas that predominately contain single-unit dwelling and that did not traditionally permit other housing forms under former planning documents.
+To retain the character and scale of these existing neighbourhoods, the ER-1 Zone limits permitted uses to single-unit dwellings.
+While this Zone exists in this Plan, the land use by-law no longer applies it to any of the lands in the Regional Centre due to the increased growth in population and recognized housing shortage in the Municipality.
+(RC-May23/24;E-June13/24) - The Cluster Housing 2 (CH-2) Zone is applied to existing mobile home parks.
+The CH-2 Zone permits mobile home parks and the clustering of other dwelling types containing up to six(RC-May23/24;E-June13/24) units per building on the same lot, and may be applied to additional areas through a Land Use By-law amendment process. - The Cluster Housing 1 (CH-1) Zone is applied to limited areas to provide opportunities to cluster a variety of low-rise residential buildings on a single property where the development of a new public street is not practical or needed to support pedestrian connectivity.
 The CH-1 Zone permits the clustering of dwellings containing up to four units per building on the same lot, and may be applied to additional areas through a Land Use By-law amendment process.

-- 1. Retain the scale of the existing built form of low-rise residential areas. - 2.
-Support the retention and rehabilitation of the existing housing stock while creating opportunities for new housing units through secondary suites, backyard suites, infilling and, where appropriate, townhouses, three-unit dwellings and internal conversions. - 3.
-Support complete communities, access to food through urban agriculture uses, and opportunities for home occupations and local commercial uses. - 4.
-Provide for a diverse range of housing options to meet different lifestyle needs, and encourage affordable housing and housing for vulnerable populations.
+- 1. Provide for a diverse range of housing options to meet different lifestyle needs and encourage affordable housing and housing for vulnerable populations.
+(RC-May23/24;E-June13/24) - 2.
+Support opportunities for new housing units through backyard suites, infilling and, where appropriate, townhouses, three-unit, four-unit, and low-rise multi-unit dwellings and internal conversions.
+(RC-May23/24;E-June13/24) - 3.
+Support complete communities, access to food through urban agriculture uses, and opportunities for home occupations and local commercial uses.